 I am passionate about providing a safe and nurturing environment for students in which they are willing to ask questions, learn from their mistakes and work together.”

-Mrs. Melder & Mrs. Mulhall – Homeroom Fourth grade is an exciting year, as students move from class to class for their different subject areas.
-Mrs. Melder teaches 4th & 5th grade math; Mrs. Mulhall teaches 4th & 5th grade science; Mrs. Dauenhauer teaches 4th & 5th grade language arts; Ms. Mueller teaches 4th & 5th religion and social studies.
+Mrs. Bird & Mrs. Dauenhauer – Homeroom Fourth grade is an exciting year, as students move from class to class for their different subject areas.
+Mrs. Bird teaches 4th & 5th grade math and religion; Mrs. Mueller teaches 4th & 5th grade science and social studies; Mrs. Dauenhauer teaches 4th & 5th grade language arts.

 GOALS & EXPECTATIONS